PandasThumb/pandasthumb.github.io/_posts/2025/2025-05-02-platonic-nonsense.md

 <figure><img src="/uploads/2025/Plato_and_Aristotle_by_Luca_della_Robbia.jpg" alt="[Sculpture of Plato and Aristotle arguing]" />
 <figcaption>Sculpture of Plato and Aristotle arguing.
 Is Plato the one on the right?
 "The Art of Philosophy"  by  Luca della Robbia (1400-1480), in
 the Museo dell'Opera del Duomo (Museum of Works of the Cathedral), Florence, Italy.
 Image: Wikimedia Commons.
-Original sculptor's copyright on the work itself expired in 1550.</figure>
+The original sculptor's copyright on the work itself expired in about 1550.</figure>

+<p>&nbsp;</p>p></p>

-The Discovery Institute's "Evolution News" is always a great place to look for tenuous arguments against evolutionary biology.
-Lately they have been touting a book by EN journalist David Klinghoffer, published by
+The Discovery Institute's "Evolution News" is always a great place to look for tenuous and dubious arguments against evolutionary biology.
+Lately they have been touting a book by EN journalist David Klinghoffer, published by Discovery Press, the DI's house publisher.
+The book is "[Plato’s Revenge: The New Science of the Immaterial Genome](https://discovery.press/b/platos-revenge/)".
+Emily Sandico, a DI staff writer, has [a piece calling attention to the book]( https://evolutionnews.org/2025/04/platos-revenge-intelligent-design-in-real-time/).

+The book by Klinghoffer describes the views of Richard Sternberg.
+Sternberg has two Ph.D. degrees, one in molecular evolution and another in systems science.
+His own web page ([here]0(https://richardsternberg.com/))

+which she calls "intelligent design in real time".

+5/1  post announcing a podcast interview of David Klinghhoffer

 4/28  Emily Sandico:  Describes K's book    https://evolutionnews.org/2025/04/platos-revenge-intelligent-design-in-real-time/